PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Nickolas Means - How to crash an airplane](https://www.youtube.com/watch?v=NLXys9vgWiY) [43:12]
 - [Jesse James - Supporting Mental Health as an Effective Leader](https://www.youtube.com/watch?v=UR-J7O5ZJ4Q) [33:18]
+Takeaway: Be empathetic, proactive, willing to take the hit, open to communication, patient, set aside ego.
+Have a knowledge or the resources and benefits available such as EAP.
+Provide private spaces away from open office environments.
+Remote workers are much harder - must strive to get to know team.
+No noise != no problems.
+Build trust in your team so people know people taking time off is accepted as people doing the right thing.

 - [Ed Finkler - Stronger Than Fear: Mental Health in the Developer Community](https://www.youtube.com/watch?v=7CoEDFOXJQo) [42:31]
 - [Michael Ruggiero - What Do 1-on-1s Really Mean?](https://www.youtube.com/watch?v=iUWVQZzllTc) [16:19]
 - [Josh Simmons - Fail Early, Fail Often, Fail Well](https://www.youtube.com/watch?v=4Xu9zHiGOEc) [31:03]